 Technically, María José Díaz was eavesdropping.
 The second-year Chilean university student listened over her friend's shoulder to the conversation brewing with an American in an English-department classroom.

 María José, addressed as Cote (Ko-TAY) by friends, listened on as her friend asked why the American, Jeff Parr, was in Chile.
-Jeff, along with 14 other U.S. students, had trekked to South America to experience a Campus Crusade for Christ summer mission trip to the University of Concepción.
+Jeff, along with 14 other U.S. students, had trekked to South America to experience a Cru summer mission trip to the University of Concepción.

 Jeff explained a little about the trip, then, switching to broken Spanish, read through an evangelistic booklet about how a personal relationship with God can change one's life.